Academic Rules and Practices

 Failing a required course necessitates that the course be repeated.
 No credit will be earned for a failed course.
 Failing a course has implications on registration and may delay the anticipated graduation date.

-Failing a course in any JD Flex Academic Support class will result in dismissal from Trinity Law School.
+Failing any JD Flex Academic Support course will result in dismissal from Trinity Law School.

 Master of Legal Studies Degree Program